 Local Token Price formula

 The aggregate value of all Common Reserve collateral and the total supply of circulating and budgeted Local Tokens form the basis of calculating a non speculative price for Local Tokens.
 The price formula and conversion rate for Local Tokens with the collateral assets will be transparent in real time and open source.

 Local Token Price = Collateral Reserve Balance /

-Local Token Total Supply x Fractional Reserve Ratio
+Local Token Total Supply x Dynamic Reserve Ratio

-Additional tokens issued and budgeted for incentives, development and operations will be value matched with an issuance of staking tokens placed in the collateral reserve available for user acquisition (see below).
+While the Local Token Reserve Ratio will generally be a FULL reserve, it will also be dynamic as additional tokens are issued and budgeted for incentives, development and operations and value matched with an issuance of staking tokens placed in the collateral reserve available for user acquisition (see below).